rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 convenient to type on a US keyboard.

 Because I am a Swede, I also have the need to type Swedish characters which are not available on a US keyboard.
-I have solved that problem by [remapping keys](/writing/xmodmap-on-fedora/index.html) in software like this:
+I have solved that by [remapping keys](/writing/xmodmap-on-fedora/index.html) in software like this:

           Alt_GR+[  =>  'å'